Prasun117/Test-Component/docs/index.md

-# sample docs
+# Technical docs

-This is a basic example of documentation.
+This is a basic example of Technical Documentation.

 ```
 git status